surf-spots-in-taveuni© Pixabay

 5. Black Rock

 A fun one to hit in winter, during the peak surfing season in Fiji, Black Rock is a break that only picks up south to southwesterly swells.
 Nestled between the islands of Taveuni and Qamea, the break is often sheltered by the winds, so it’s most reliant on ground swells.
 Admittedly, when it’s on, it only makes small and short waves, but they are still straight and fun to ride for intermediates.
-If you’re looking for things to do between surf days, check out the 20 Wonderful Things to Do in Taveuni.
+If you’re looking for things to do between surf days, check out the 20 Best Things to Do in Taveuni.

 Surf spots in Taveuni (2)© Pixabay

-Author
+About The Author

 Was this article useful?